Skip to main content

 Required roles: system administrator, security administrator

-Authentication for integration with API ML can also be performed by the client when the service endpoint is called through the API ML Gateway with client certificates.
+Authentication for integration with API Mediation Layer (API ML) can also be performed by the client when the service endpoint is called through the API ML Gateway with client certificates.
+This method of authentication requires client certification to be enabled and configured.
+For details about this configuration, see Enabling single sign on for clients via client certificate configuration.

 Notes:

-• When calling the login endpoint with basic authentication credentials as well as with client certificate, the basic authentication credentials take precedence and client certificate is ignored.
+• When calling the login endpoint with basic authentication credentials, as well as with client certificate, the basic authentication credentials take precedence and the client certificate is ignored.

 • If you are calling a specific endpoint on one of the onboarded services, API Mediation Layer ignores Basic authentication.
 In this case, the Basic authentication is not part of the authenticated request.